HansFeddersen/Kickstarter-Analysis_HF/Written_Report_Template.md

 **What are some other possible tables and/or graphs that we could create?**

-- Duration of the campaign vs Outcome
+- Duration of the campaign vs Outcome,
-- Parent Category vs Backers Count
+- Parent Category vs Backers Count,
-- Subcategory vs Backers Count
+- Subcategory vs Backers Count,
-- Duration of the campaign vs Backers Count
+- Duration of the campaign vs Backers Count,
-- Outcomes vs Backers Count
+- Outcomes vs Backers Count,
-- Average donation per Category
+- Average donation per Category.